doitian/mirror-iany.me/content/post/concourse-ci-docker/index.md

 tags:
 - docker
 - ci
-title: 使用 Docker 部署 Concourse CI
+title: Deploy Concourse CI using Docker
 ---

 [Concourse CI](https://concourse.ci) is an awesome open source continuous integration tool.
 If you are not using Gitlab, and want to setup a CI server, it is a good choice.